Friends who live in other states have been burning up the phone lines of late, asking whether Florida is ready for Election Day 2004.

 I don't know.

 But I'm beginning to wonder about Mother Nature's proclivities.
-Let's hope Florida's next big storm doesn't hit on Nov.
+Let's hope a big storm doesn't hit Florida on Nov.
 2.